CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 The first two cases correspond to additional states managed by the propagator, the last case not being considered as managed.
-The list of states managed by the propagator is available using the `getManagedAdditionalStates` and `isAdditionalStateManaged`.
+The list of states managed by the propagator is available using the `getManagedAdditionalData` and `isAdditionalDataManaged`.

 ## Available propagators